Muhammad Mahdi al-Jawahiri: Personal life

 Al-Jawahiri, despite his conservative upbringing, was not particularly a very religious man.
 As a poet, he was described as someone who had "no roots in the Ottoman period" and, or the mix of Turkish, Persian, and Arabic literature which was common in the Ottoman Empire.
 Due to being a member of the Iraqi Communist Party as early as his early 30s, he was a communist but did not subscribe to ideas of pan-Arabism.
 His poems were also very critical of the Western world, which is one of the reasons why they were never translated into English.

 Al-Jawahiri loved various poets such as al-Mutanabbi, and al-Ma'arri.
 He had most of al-Buhturi's poems memorized by heart.
 Being a traditionalist, he often liked to take inspiration and imitate the works of Ibn al-Khatib which can be seen in his first volume of the Diwan.

 Al-Jawahiri's hat

 The hat that al-Jawahiri always wore sparked controversy and attracted attention.
-According to an interview with his daughter, Khayal al-Jawahiri, conducted by al-Jazeera: “My father caught a cold when he was participating in a literary conference in the former Soviet Union, and the doctors advised him to wear a head covering due to an allergy in his head, so a velvet hat that was on display in a store caught his attention.”
-The hospital, so he wore it, and since then it stayed with him until his death, and he did not take it off even while sleeping."
+According to an interview with his daughter, Khayal al-Jawahiri, conducted by Al-Jazeera: “My father caught a cold while attending a literary conference in the former Soviet Union, so doctors advised him to wear a head covering due to an allergy in his head.
+A velvet hat on display in the hospital shop caught his eye, so he put it on.
+From then on, it stayed with him until his death, and he never took it off, not even while sleeping."
 His daughter adds that she still keeps a number of these hats that were gifted to her father from Uzbekistan and Azerbaijan.